 After 3pm we shift the festivities to the meadow hill, starting with the “Top of the Hill Roll.”
 Participants who guess the closest weight on the 15 large pumpkins, each win a trip to the top to roll their pumpkin down the hill.
 Also, more participants win the coveted “Top of the Hill” tickets in a raffle of completed game station stamp cards, and a raffle of green highest score cards.
 (The more games played, the better your chance to win the raffle.)

-The 2017 Giant Drop was a 760lb pumpkin grown and donated by Ken Redcay.
+The 2018 Giant Drop was a 560lb pumpkin grown and donated by Ken Redcay.
 Ken’s giant will be dropped by Null’s Towing, onto a car provided by Fling’s Towing.
 Thanks guys!

 The final portion of the meadow activities features the highly acclaimed “Pumpkin Avalanche.”
 You’re in for a unique experience as you watch about 1000 pumpkins cascade and careen down the hill, flying to pieces and shooting into the air.
 Look for the cloud of pumpkin juice mist as things settle down.
 After every pumpkin has come to rest, the crowd is invited to smash any remaining intact pumpkin on the ground.
 Who cleans up this huge mess?
 Our beef cows!
 They love pumpkins and will spend the next week eating to their heart’s content.
 You may even see the results of pumpkin mousse on their faces.

 The gate fee covers most all of the activities, except for the Pie Eating contest and Cow Patty Bingo. ($7 per person, or $25 for a family) All proceeds from the event go to local non-profits.
-In 2017, recipients included: PCCO (Parkesburg Churches Community Outreach), Romano 4H Center, Maple Grove Mennonite Church’s community giving project, Octorara Softball Boosters, Octorara FFA, Hans Herr FFA, and Keystone Valley Fire & Ambulance.
+In 2018, recipients included: The Point, PCCO (Parkesburg Churches Community Outreach), Maple Grove Mennonite Church’s community giving project, Octorara Softball Boosters, Octorara FFA, Hans Herr FFA, LMS Field Hockey, Octorara Football Boosters, and Keystone Valley Fire & Ambulance.
 Lots of yummy food options are available also, for a fee.
-Octorara Football Boosters will have a variety of hot food options, Maple Grove hosts a a baked goods and dessert stand, and Octorara Softball will provide the drink options.
+There will be a variety of hot food options, Maple Grove hosts a a baked goods and dessert stand, and Octorara Softball will provide the drink options.